Williams v. Rhodes: Interlocutory relief

-The Parties appealed to this Court.
-The Independent Party immediately sought interlocutory relief from MR. JUSTICE STEWART, which he granted by order after a hearing at which Ohio represented that it could place the Party's name on the ballot without disrupting the election if there was not a long delay.
-Several days after that order the Socialist Labor Party sought a stay which he denied because of that Party's failure to move quickly for relief, the State having represented that at that time the granting of relief would disrupt the election.
+The parties appealed to the Supreme Court.
+The independent party immediately sought interlocutory relief from Justice Stewart, which he granted by order after a hearing at which Ohio represented that it could place the party's name on the ballot without disrupting the election if there was not a long delay.
+Several days after that order the Socialist Labor Party sought a stay which he denied because of that party's failure to move quickly for relief, the state having represented that at that time the granting of relief would disrupt the election.

-Immediately after entry of the District Court's judgment, the American Independent Party sought and obtained from Stewart, J., as Circuit Justice, an injunction ordering the party's candidates to be placed on the ballot pending appeal.
+Immediately after entry of the District Court's judgment, the American Independent Party sought and obtained from Justice Stewart, as Circuit Justice, an injunction ordering the party's candidates to be placed on the ballot pending appeal.
 (21 L Ed 2d 69, 89 S Ct 1.)
 A like motion filed by the Socialist Labor Party several days later was denied by the Circuit Justice because of the party's failure to move quickly to obtain relief.
 (21 L Ed 2d 72, 89 S Ct 3.)